-Note 1 - Contaminants may include mud, dust, sand, volcanic ash, oil and rubber.
-ICAO Annex 6, Part 1, Attachment C provides guidance on the description of runway surface conditions.
-Additional guidance is included in the Airport Services Manual (Doc 9137), Part 2.
+Note 1 - ICAO Annex 6, Part 1, Attachment C provides guidance on the description of runway surface conditions.
+Additional guidance is included in the ICAO Airport Services Manual (Doc 9137), Part 2.
+From 4 November 2021, procedures for monitoring and reporting the conditions of the movement area are included in the PANS-Aerodromes (Doc 9981).